top of page

 Connecting to our external herd through collaborative communication, we weave in the threads of appreciation, altruism, and presence-ing.
 The four wellness pillars (purpose, balance, congruence, sustainability) manifest-in-the-moment, promoting well-being that embodies connection.

-Our animals are appreciated as sentient partners.
+Our animals are appreciated as sentient partners in life and work.
 We seek to provide them with an environment that promotes their own well-being and we include them respectfully in our work, striving to move toward mutuality in decision-making.

 HeartMath is a registered trademark of Quantum Intech, Inc. For all HeartMath trademarks go to www.heartmath.com/trademarks.